Locomotion No. 1: S&DR200 / Railway200 (2025)

-On October 4th, the locomotive appeared at Hitachi Newton Aycliffe as part of their first ever open day for the general public.
-Locomotion carried visitors up and down the test track which runs parallel to the Bishop Auckland branch line.
-The event sold out in under 72 hours and had over 1500 visitors.
+On 4 October, the locomotive appeared at Hitachi Newton Aycliffe as part of their first ever open day for the general public.
+Locomotion No. 1 carried visitors up and down the test track which runs parallel to the Bishop Auckland branch line just after Heighington Station.
+The event sold out in under 72 hours and had over 1,500 visitors.